janestreet/bonsai/docs/guide/01-virtual_dom.md

 # 01 - Virtual-dom

-Browser interfaces are described by a tree of HTML *elements*, each of which can have some *attributes* attached.
+The *view* (stuff you can see) of a browser interface is described by a tree of HTML *elements*, each of which can have some *attributes* attached.
 The `virtual_dom` library provides an OCaml interface for constructing these trees.

+You can think of this as an alternate syntax for HTML: As a general rule, instead of `<tag attr="value">children</tag>` we'll use `tag_func ~attr:(attr_func attr_val) children`.

+In this chapter, we'll:

+- Learn how to use the `virtual_dom` library to represent DOM structure
+- Introduce interactivity via event handlers and the `Effect` type, and
+- Discuss how this "virtual DOM" is actually rendered by the browser

 # Vdom.Node.t